 Regarding forestry, the Climate Delegated Act mainly relies on compulsory Forest Management Plans.
 However, OroVerde considers it also necessary to establish clear standards for forestry practices since some conventional methods like clear cutting or monocultures pose severe problems to carbon dioxide sequestration, biodiversity, water cycles and temperature regulation.
 Another weak point is monitoring and control, which may be carried out by public institutions or private certification agencies.
 The latter would be contracted by the audited companies themselves, and the Climate Delegated Act does not specify admissibility criteria.
 Therefore, independence and objectivity of the evaluations are at least doubtful.

-The Taxo 4-draft partly addresses these shortcomings by establishing differentiated standards for different forms of forest management.
+The Taxo 4-proposal by the Platform on Sustainable Finance partly addressed these shortcomings by establishing differentiated standards for different forms of forest management.
 It distinguishes three general forms of commercial forestry: plantations of non-native trees, plantations of native trees, and “close to nature managed forest” consisting of “self-sown native trees […] with a characteristic forest structure with interesting biodiversity”.
 Every type of forestry practices needs to fulfil different criteria in order to be recognized as Taxonomy-aligned.
 For example, Close to Nature Forestry undertakings would have to exclude 10% of the exploited area from logging and set them aside for the creation or conservation of high biodiversity forest areas.
 In contrast, plantations of non-native trees would have to set aside 30% of the area and convert another 20% to Close to Nature Forestry or set them aside as well.

 Regulations on special topics

 - Because no consensus on the sustainability rating of Natural Gas and Nuclear Power as energy sources could reached in the negotiations on the Climate Delegated Act, these topics were excluded and transferred to a separate complementary regulation published in February 2022, which has been confirmed by the European Parliament in July 2022.
 It establishes the concept of transitional technologies and classifies gas and nuclear power as such.
 This would allow the continued declaration of investments in these sectors as Taxonomy-aligned for years to come.
 In the case of Nuclear Power, the extreme risks radioactive waste, which takes millennia to decay, poses for human well-being and the environment render this regulation highly problematic.
 Gas in turn is a fossil fuel and therefore under no circumstances a sustainable energy source.
 Gas-based power generation generates not only high levels of carbon dioxide but due to leakages during extraction, storage and transport also hitherto underestimated methane emissions.
 Moreover, greenwashing of these energy sources might draw urgently needed investments away from the expansion of the renewable energy sector.
-A classification of gas and nuclear power as taxonomy-aligned therefore sends the wrong signal for the future.
+A classification of gas and nuclear power as Taxonomy-aligned therefore sends the wrong signal for the future.
 The German Federal Environment Agency (Umweltbundesamt – UBA) provides a more detailed analysis on these issues.
 In the current geopolitical context, the dependency of some European countries on Russian gas deliveries is also increasingly viewed as a liability.
-Austria and Luxemburg as well as several civil society organizations have announced the intention to take up legal action against the decision.
+In October 2022, EU-member Austria with support from Luxemburg has filed a lawsuit against the delegated act at the European Court of Justice.
+Several civil society organizations have announced their intention to take up legal action as well.

 Links and Downloads